 As we worked down the hill, digging trenches, gluing tubes, and covering it all up again, the community participated and watched with interest:

 There was already a water tank at the top of the hill, which was lucky for us.
 But it wasn’t big enough.
-And since were were taking water from an open canal, we needed to filter the water.
+And since were were taking water from an open canal, we needed to filter and disinfect the water.

 Here members of the community are excavating for the storage and treatment tanks.
 The only place with room for these tanks was on Doña Fanny’s land, so we had to negotiate with her.
 She was reluctant, because she feared that the people living in Cienegueta would start to occupy her land as well as the roadway, but in the end she agreed and we built the treatment plant: